microsoftgraph/msgraph-sdk-powershell/src/Teams/Teams/docs/v1.0/Update-MgTeamSchedule.md

     - `[SenderMessage <String>]`:
     - `[SenderUserId <String>]`:
     - `[State <String>]`: scheduleChangeState
     - `[CreatedDateTime <DateTime?>]`: The Timestamp type represents date and time information using ISO 8601 format and is always in UTC time.
-For example, midnight UTC on Jan 1, 2014 would look like this: '2014-01-01T00:00:00Z'
+For example, midnight UTC on Jan 1, 2014 is 2014-01-01T00:00:00Z
     - `[LastModifiedBy <IMicrosoftGraphIdentitySet>]`: identitySet
     - `[LastModifiedDateTime <DateTime?>]`: The Timestamp type represents date and time information using ISO 8601 format and is always in UTC time.
-For example, midnight UTC on Jan 1, 2014 would look like this: '2014-01-01T00:00:00Z'
+For example, midnight UTC on Jan 1, 2014 is 2014-01-01T00:00:00Z
     - `[Id <String>]`: Read-only.
     - `[OpenShiftId <String>]`: ID for the open shift.
-  - `[OpenShifts <IMicrosoftGraphOpenShift[]>]`:
+  - `[OpenShifts <IMicrosoftGraphOpenShift1[]>]`:
     - `[CreatedDateTime <DateTime?>]`: The Timestamp type represents date and time information using ISO 8601 format and is always in UTC time.
-For example, midnight UTC on Jan 1, 2014 would look like this: '2014-01-01T00:00:00Z'
+For example, midnight UTC on Jan 1, 2014 is 2014-01-01T00:00:00Z
     - `[LastModifiedBy <IMicrosoftGraphIdentitySet>]`: identitySet
     - `[LastModifiedDateTime <DateTime?>]`: The Timestamp type represents date and time information using ISO 8601 format and is always in UTC time.
-For example, midnight UTC on Jan 1, 2014 would look like this: '2014-01-01T00:00:00Z'
+For example, midnight UTC on Jan 1, 2014 is 2014-01-01T00:00:00Z
     - `[Id <String>]`: Read-only.
     - `[DraftOpenShift <IMicrosoftGraphOpenShiftItem>]`: openShiftItem
       - `[(Any) <Object>]`: This indicates any property can be added to this object.
       - `[Activities <IMicrosoftGraphShiftActivity[]>]`: An incremental part of a shift which can cover details of when and where an employee is during their shift.
 For example, an assignment or a scheduled break or lunch.
 Required.
         - `[Code <String>]`: Customer defined code for the shiftActivity.
 Required.
         - `[DisplayName <String>]`: The name of the shiftActivity.
 Required.
         - `[EndDateTime <DateTime?>]`: The end date and time for the shiftActivity.
 The Timestamp type represents date and time information using ISO 8601 format and is always in UTC time.
-For example, midnight UTC on Jan 1, 2014 would look like this: '2014-01-01T00:00:00Z'.
+For example, midnight UTC on Jan 1, 2014 is 2014-01-01T00:00:00Z.
 Required.
         - `[IsPaid <Boolean?>]`: Indicates whether the microsoft.graph.user should be paid for the activity during their shift.
 Required.
         - `[StartDateTime <DateTime?>]`: The start date and time for the shiftActivity.
 The Timestamp type represents date and time information using ISO 8601 format and is always in UTC time.
-For example, midnight UTC on Jan 1, 2014 would look like this: '2014-01-01T00:00:00Z'.
+For example, midnight UTC on Jan 1, 2014 is 2014-01-01T00:00:00Z.
 Required.
         - `[Theme <String>]`: scheduleEntityTheme
       - `[DisplayName <String>]`: The shift label of the shiftItem.
       - `[Notes <String>]`: The shift notes for the shiftItem.